 Will Aaron get trapped in the memories or in his own mind forever?
 Will he be able to communicate with anyone else?

 Most people will enjoy this book.
 It has a little bit of something for everyone.
 Romance.
 Action.
 Adventure.
 Nostalgia.

-If you don’t like unhealthy people or old people, then you might not be a fan of this book.
-Aaron’s own parents disappear for awhile.
+If you don’t like unhealthy people or old people, then you might not be a fan of 4 Years in My Mind Palace.
+Aaron’s own parents disappear for a while.
 They don’t call, write or visit.
 They pay the bills for his care but that’s all. ( I mean really . . . what kind of monsters are they anyway?)
 Will the parents visit him again?